Jesusprzr/Making-Of-A-Data-Scientist/Documentation - Supplemental Content/Naked Statistics/Chapter 2 - Descriptive Statistics.md

     3 S.D. = 99.7% range = 34.1% + 13.6% + 2.3% each side
     mean =  µ
     Standard Deviation = σ

+### To better understand the standard deviation
+You go to the doctor because you feel bad since the last time you got drunk with Bill Gates, he draws blood and the assistance gives you the results of the exam, your HIJK blood count (i've just invented that) is 80, and in the exam it says that the mediam is 70!
+Jesus Christ!!

+Once you see this you go, make a letter crying to the ones you love, go swim with sharks, go skydiving, jump out of a plain without parachute, write a novel about your life, and...
+Then when you call back to your hospital to arrange for your hospice care, they tell you that your values are among the normal range, there is nothing wrong.
+You yell at them "HOW THIS CAN BE POSSIBLE?, MY HIJK VALUE IS 10 POINTS ABOVE THE MEAN!!
+I'M GONNA DIE!!" and it results that 1 standard deviation for that value is 15 points, which enters in the normal values, that translates to -> mean = 70 1 S.D. -> 65 - 85, so you are OK :)

 ### There are comparisons that make sense to us because we recognize the scale of the units involved, for example:
 - 1 inch difference isn't much difference when is related to comparing two persons heights <- WE KNOW the context of the scales involved